 By the time of the 1891 census, George seems to have escaped the life of a carter and general labourer and followed his interest into agriculture, with his occupation now given as farmer, and the Lees family living at Darnford Mill Farm, just over a mile and a half from the centre of Lichfield.

 Darnford Mill would be the last home of the Lees and they would occupy it for the next 30 years, so it’s worth having a little look at its location and history.

-The farm was (and is) situated on the road out from Lichfield to Whittington (Darnford Lane), lying on the north bank of the old Lichfield Canal (closed in 1955), with Darnford Bridge at its south-east corner.
+The farm was (and is) situated on the road out from Lichfield to Whittington (Darnford Lane), lying on the north bank of the old Lichfield Canal (closed in 1955), with Darnford Bridge at its eastern corner.
 It is sometimes described as part of Lichfield, sometimes of Fulfen, and sometimes of Whittington or Streethay.